 The outcome of a fight between lion and tiger would depend heavily on the individuals–their age, breed, mood, fighting style, and physiology.
 However, historical evidence suggests that tigers are a bit more likely to win the duel.

 If I ask you who is King of the Jungle, what would you say?
-If you were a lion, you would reply with unremitting confidence, and that’s what all of us have been taught since our childhood: “The lion is the king of the jungle”.
+“Lion” you are gonna reply with unremitting confidence.
+Well, that’s what all of us have been taught since our childhood—the lion is the king of the jungle.

 When it comes to animals in the wild, lions and tigers are two of the most intimidating predators on the planet.
 They are infamous for preying even on humans.
 So, before we get into the riveting rivalry of these two super cats, let’s first take a look at them individually.